Non-commutative crepant resolutions of toric singularities with divisor class group of rank one: Preliminaries on NCCRs

 \section{Preliminaries on NCCRs}

 In this section, we recall a definition and basic properties of NCCRs.
-The notion of NCCRs is introduced in \cite{VdB04a} as a virtual space of crepant resolutions.
+The notion of NCCRs was introduced in \cite{VdB04a} as a virtual space of crepant resolutions.
 For connections with algebraic geometry, see \cite[6.3.1]{VdB04a}.